 When Kris invited in former KBB backing singer Phoebe Jane to jam, the floodgates of creativity are said to have “truly opened”.
 In writing for her dexterous range and astonishing power, Barras and Manning knew they had found a singer with which their musical palette could continue to evolve; the spark that ignited a whole new band into existence with Hollow Souls.

-Hollow Souls’ debut single ‘Borderline’ highlights all this and more, as Barras invited Stateside blues rock rising star Jared James Nichols to feature on lead guitar remotely from across the pond.
+Hollow Souls’ debut single ‘Borderline’ highlighted all this and more, as Barras invited Stateside blues rock rising star Jared James Nichols to feature on lead guitar remotely from across the pond.
 Barras said “I have really admired Jared’s playing for some time.
 His contribution to this song is massive, we gave him creative license to play whatever he wanted.
 I am so stoked with the results.”

 Applying work song chanting over bluesy ruminating riffs, Kris Barras’ new collective Hollow Souls will call to mind the award-winning When Rivers Meet for some on debut single ‘Borderline’, but those riffs hook in with added Zeppelin-primed fury when vocalist Phoebe Jane sings out loud and high.
 On paper, adding a third guitarist reads like overkill, but Jared James Nichols was an inspired choice adding a wiry spirit we more reserved Brits might not have opted for and taking it somewhere that little more special.